 EXPOSURE TO BREVETOXIN IN PREGNANCY

-Date of issue: June 2018, Version: 1.2
+Date of issue: April 2023, Version: 2.0

 Due to a lack of data following exposure in human pregnancy, it is not currently possible to offer an evidence-based assessment of the risk that maternal brevetoxin exposure poses to a developing fetus.
 Where exposure to brevetoxin has occurred, even in cases which did not result in maternal toxicity, enhanced fetal monitoring may be warranted.
 Discussion with UKTIS is recommended in all cases.